subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 The parameters in Predictive Coding can be updated while the network is operating, hence it does not require a separate training process.

 ### Model for Prediction Using EBM/Diffusions

-The Predictive Processing framework tells us that both perception and planning abilities in living organisms is critically dependent on their ability to build a world model.
+We now move on to the problem of modeling the prediction module in the DTPC model.
+If the prediction module is sufficiently sophisticated, then the model can get by using relatively simple inference-generation modules that were discussed in the prior section.
-Since the evolution of future states in world is an inherently probabilistic process, world models are based the conditional probability distribution $p(x_{n+1}|x_n, a_n)$.
+The reader may recall the world model generates predictions by sampling from the probability distribution $q_{\theta}(x_{n+1}|z_n, a_n)$
-The vector $x_n=(x_n(1),...,x_n(N))$ represents the state of the N neurons in the brain that implement the world model such that $x(i)$ is the state of the $i^{th}$ neuron, while $a_n$ represents actions that the organism takes.
+The vector $x_n=(x_n(1),...,x_n(N))$ represents the state of the N neurons in the brain that implement the world model such that $x(i)$ is the state of the $i^{th}$ neuron, $z_n$ is the prior state that reflects the latest sensory data, while $a_n$ represents actions that the organism is planning to takes.
-This is obviously an extremely complex distribution function if it is to model the richness of the world.
+This is obviously has to be an extremely complex distribution function if it is to model the richness of the world.
 Fortunately EBMs can be used to model complex distributions and generate samples from it.
 As we saw in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), EBMs can be implemented using diffusion models and this is the approach that we will pursue.